giact/eslint-plugin-async-protect/README.md

 ```

 ### async-await
-This rule enforces that all functions with an `Async` suffix on their name should be called with an `await` or `return`.
-Functions without the suffix should not be called with an `await` or `return`.
+This rule enforces that all functions with an `Async` suffix on their name should be called with an `await` or `return` if `checkMissingAwait` is enabled, and that functions without the suffix should not be called with an `await` or `return` if `checkExtraAwait` is enabled.

 There are times when you may wish for an `async` function to run in the background, or where you need to call 3rd party code that doesn't follow the `async-suffix` naming convention.
 In that case use `// eslint-disable-line async-protect/async-await` to disable the rule for that line.